 Insurance & Reinsurance

-Daniel acts in litigation involving all non-marine and many marine policies, many involving programmes of insurance.
-He has particular expertise in insurance matters related to his other areas of practice: professional indemnity (PI); CAR; property damage; public, products and employers’ liability; business interruption (BI); building warranty; directors & officers (D&O); and cyber policies.
+Daniel is an insurance and reinsurance specialist.
+He regularly acts for and advises insureds, insurers and reinsurers in respect of the operation and effect of policies.
+Daniel acts for insurance brokers and other insurance intermediaries in defending professional negligence claims.
+Daniel has experience across all non-marine and some marine policies, many involving programmes, and often global programmes, of insurance.
+He has particular expertise in insurance matters related to his other areas of practice: professional indemnity (PI); warranty and indemnity (W&I); contractors all risks (CAR); property damage; public, products and employers’ liability; business interruption (BI); directors & officers (D&O); and cyber policies.
 He is often instructed in developing areas or where policy language is evolving such as cyber risks.
-He is instructed is the most complex and contentious claims such as business interruption claims arising from the gilets jaunes protests in Paris.

 In addition to his work as an advocate, Daniel is instructed in foreign proceedings as an expert witness to English insurance law.
 He is also jointly instructed by insurers and insureds to provide binding opinions or early neutral evaluations to determine issues between parties efficiently and accurately.